Athletic Director- Mr. Tom Swift

 6th Grade Athletics (Intramural)

-The 6th grade sports program, composed of only 6th grade students, will be held after school or during lunch time.
+The 6th grade sports program, composed of only 6th grade students, will be held after school.
 This program will focus on basic skills and provide competition within school.
-If possible, a culminating activity between the three West Chester middle schools will be planned.
-The sports offerings in this program are as follows: Basketball, Soccer, Track, Volleyball, and Wrestling.
+The sports offerings in this program are as follows: Soccer, Basketball, Wrestling, Volleyball and Track.

 All 6th grade participants must have a physical examination PRIOR TO PARTICIPATION.
-This physical exam will be valid for the entire school year unless the student has had a serious illness/injury.
-In that case, a recertifying physical would be necessary.
 The original physical may be performed concurrently with the 6th grade entrance physical.
 The required form was included with the 5th grade final report card.
-Forms are also available in Fugett's Main Office.
-The 6th grade intramural form MUST BE SIGNED by the parent/guardian for the appropriate sport(s).
-These forms are also available in the main office.

 NOTE: The West Chester Area School District's insurance policy does not cover accidents or injuries in the 6th grade sports program.
 If any injury occurs, the medical bills would need to be covered by your personal insurance.